 As soon as it is decided to bring a new circuit into operation, the technical services of the terminal countries should agree upon the circuit control station, and the technical service of each transit country should advise the other technical services concerned of the name of the sub-control station chosen for its territory.
-If the circuit is routed in a direct group crossing a transit country without demodulation, no sub-control station need be provided for the transit country.
+If the circuit is routed in a direct group or block crossing a transit country without demodulation or demultiplexing, no sub-control station need be provided for the transit country.
+When a circuit is subjected to analogue to digital conversion using, for example, a transmultiplexer, the location of the transmultiplexer should be designated as circuit sub-control station.

 Also the technical services of all the countries concerned should send to the technical service responsible for the circuit control station information which will be required for the preparation of the circuit routing form (see the Appendix to this Recommendation) using the letter and number code on the form.
-The information for a circuit without audio sections will consist of the numbers of the groups used and the number of the channel in each group.
+The information for a circuit without audio sections will consist of the numbers of the groups or blocks used and the number of the channel in each group or block.

-The information should preferably be sent by telex and the examples below show typical telex messages concerning the provision of Bucuresti-London 1.
+The information should preferably be sent by telex and the examples below show typical telex messages concerning the provision of Bucuresti-London 1 when the circuit is analogue, digital or mixed analogue/digital.